intel/llvm/mlir-sycl/doc/design/SYCLGridRepresentation.md

 ### Lowering

-These lower to platform-specific built-ins, e.g., SPIR-V built-ins and the needed casts.
+The ND-range operations lower to platform-specific built-ins, e.g., SPIR-V built-ins and the necessary casts.
 If the array subscript order differs, this should be taken into account.

 ### Design decisions